Till Gröner, sponsor of the PATRIZIA School Buyamba

 The current pandemic has an impact on our facilities worldwide.
 As an immediate measure, we have established the CORONA FUND EDUCATION HEALTHCARE in the amount of €100,000 from our reserves.
 We use 100 per cent of this amount as immediate aid in our Children Centers.
 However, since there is a lack of help in all facilities worldwide and the need is constantly growing due to the Corona measures, we also offer you the opportunity to support us in continuing to provide access to education.
 Find out more!

 Watch the video for more information about the PATRIZIA School Buyamba

 Vincent’s* tale of happiness

-Vincent’s greatest role model is his sister, the 19-year-old is studying medicine.
-Like her, he wants to become a doctor and heal the sick, or rather ensure that not so many people in his country are infected with preventable diseases.
-If one parent is very ill or even dies, explains the 13-year-old, this sometimes drives whole families to ruin.
-He knows what he is talking about, he himself lost his parents at an early age.
-“So if I help one person later as a doctor, I can save an entire family.”
+Vincent’s great role model is his sister.
+The 19-year-old studies medicine.
+Like her, the 13-year-old wants to become a doctor and heal the sick.
+His greatest wish is to make sure that not so many people in his country are infected with preventable diseases anymore.
+“So if I help a person later as a doctor, it may be that I save a whole family.”

 Jowita Fuchshofer visits the PATRIZIA School Buyamba in Uganda

 The PATRIZIA Children Foundation has been working in Uganda since 2009 as part of an ongoing commitment to ensure children have access to education in one of the poorest countries in the world.
 In 2009, 2010 and 2014 we made it possible for major renovation work to be carried out at PATRIZIA School Buyamba.
 High time for a personal visit to the primary school in southern Uganda, where we met the management team, explored further collaboration options and spent time with the children.
 Senior manager of donor relations Jowita Fuchshofer reports back on her foundation trip.